Malcolm X (1992 film): Plot

-Malcolm returns to Harlem and begins to preach the Nation's message; over time, his speeches gather large crowds of onlookers.
+Malcolm returns to New York City's Harlem and begins to preach the Nation's message; over time, his speeches draw large crowds of onlookers.
 Malcolm proposes ideas such as African-American separation from white Americans.
 In 1958, Malcolm meets nurse Betty Sanders.
 The two begin dating, quickly marry and become the parents of four daughters.
 Several years later, Malcolm is now in a high position as the spokesperson of the Nation of Islam.
 During this time, Malcolm learns that Muhammad had fathered numerous children out of wedlock, contradicting his teachings and Islam.

-After President John F. Kennedy is assassinated in November 1963, Malcolm comments that the assassination was the product of the white violence that has been prevalent in America since its founding, comparing the killing to "the chickens coming home to roost."
+After President John F. Kennedy is assassinated in November 1963, Malcolm comments that the assassination was the product of the white violence that has been prevalent in America since its founding, saying the killing is an example of "the devil's chickens coming home to roost."
 This statement damages Malcolm's reputation and Muhammad suspends him from speaking to the press or at temples for 90 days.
+Malcolm announces he has been forced out of the Nation of Islam and will start his own mosque in New York.

 In early 1964, Malcolm goes on a pilgrimage to Mecca where he meets Muslims from all races, including white.
-Malcolm, having lost his faith in the Nation of Islam, publicly announces that he is founding the Organization of Afro-American Unity, which teaches tolerance instead of racial separation.
-He is exiled from the Nation of Islam, and his house is firebombed in early 1965.
+His house is firebombed in early 1965.

-On February 21, 1965, Malcolm prepares to speak before a crowd at the Audubon Ballroom in Harlem, but tragically, disciples of the Nation of Islam shoot him several times.
-One of Malcolm's bodyguards shoots one of the shooters, Thomas Hagan, in the leg before a furious crowd beats Hagan.
-Malcolm is transported to a hospital, but is pronounced dead on arrival.
+On February 21, 1965, Malcolm speaks before a crowd at the Audubon Ballroom, but assassins shoot him several times.
+One of Malcolm's bodyguards shoots one of the shooters in the leg before a furious crowd beats him.
+Malcolm is transported to a hospital, where his death is announced to the crowd.

 The film concludes with a series of clips showing the aftermath of Malcolm's death.
 Martin Luther King Jr. delivers a eulogy to Malcolm, and Ossie Davis recites a speech at Malcolm's funeral.
 Nelson Mandela delivers a speech to a school, quoting an excerpt from one of Malcolm's speeches.

 Cast

 Political activists Bobby Seale and Al Sharpton make cameo appearances as a pair of street preachers.
 Civil rights attorney William Kunstler appears as the judge who sentences Malcolm and Shorty to prison.
 Future South African President Nelson Mandela appears as a Soweto school teacher delivering a lecture on X. Spike Lee regular Nicholas Turturro has a minor role as a Boston police officer.
 Michael Imperioli briefly appears as a news reporter.
-Vincent D'Onofrio appears as a witness to the Kennedy assassination.
 Film director John Sayles appears as an FBI agent surveilling Malcolm.
 Washington's then-eight-year-old son John David Washington appears as a Harlem elementary school student; John David would later go on to star as the lead of Lee's 2018 film BlacKkKlansman.

 Ossie Davis provides voiceover narration over the film's closing sequence, reading the eulogy he had originally performed at the real Malcolm's funeral.